-- Audit is not submitted to the clearinghouse and not received by TDA by the specified due date; - CE submits an audit that does not meet the requirements of the Single Audit Act.
+- Audit is not submitted to TDA by the due date; - CE submits an audit that does not meet the requirements.
 TDA will notify the CE in writing that the audit is unacceptable.
 The CE must submit an acceptable audit within 30 calendar days of the date of the notice.